 This is a bit of a wandering passage.
 A thought I am working on.
 If published, it isn’t complete, or at least I’m not perfectly happy with it.

-The problem I am trying to solve is not one of over correction (i.e. we “solved” mismanagement issues by creating a new mismanagement issue), but rather of capitulation.
+The problem that has been on my mind is not one of over correction (i.e. we “solved” mismanagement issues by creating a new mismanagement issue), but rather of capitulation.

 When considering leadership, management, competence, and responsibility, there appears to be a culture-led disarmament.
 My source for this is years of reading article after article shared on LinkedIn by sources like Forbes, HBR, BI, etc.